lockey530/telegram-queue-bot/devlog.md

   db-password:
     file: db/password.txt
 ```
+### 4: Nvm, ditch Docker Compose entirely

+Except - most cloud services for dynamic things do not support docker compose!
+There have been plans to consider Docker Compose in Railway, but it has not been implemented.
+I tried looking for free options around, but things like Google Cloud Run do not support Docker compose as well :( Looks like I spent a lot of time finding an un-useable solution!

+I had to scale back and throw away `compose.yaml` entirely.
+Thankfully, the solution in [#2](#2-env-files) still works.
+This solution also helped to avoid some of the pitfalls

+### 5: Secrets and env variables

 Then, further configure the compose.yaml and Dockerfiles based on documentation if required: https://docs.docker.com/reference/dockerfile/ https://docs.docker.com/compose/compose-file/?uuid=14e6d05b-8c4a-4389-b002-3e27079fd972%0A
 Lastly, store persistent data and stuff with volumes: https://docs.docker.com/storage/volumes/